Nerwyn/material-rounded-theme/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/material-rounded-theme/main/assets/material-rounded-custom-color-light.png" alt="material-rounded-custom-color-light" width="500"/>
 </p>

-## Material You
+## Material You - A Fully Featured Implementation of Material Design 3

-The fullcolor version of the theme.
+The full color version of the theme.
 This theme aims to match the styling of Material Design 3 (also known as Material You) Google apps on Android like Phone, Contacts, Messages, Photos, and Drive.
 Everything has been updated to use colors generated using [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) following the [Material Design 3 guidelines](https://m3.material.io/).
 Supports custom user colors for virtually all of Home Assistant.

 <p>
 <img src="https://raw.githubusercontent.com/Nerwyn/material-rounded-theme/main/assets/material-you-red-light.png" alt="material-you-red-light" width="300"/>